Divorce Lawyers for Men in California

 How do men choose the right divorce lawyer?

 We have written in the past about father's rights in California.
-We have cautioned dads about getting caught up in the man versus woman nonsense of family law cases.
+We have cautioned dads about getting caught up in family law cases' man versus woman nonsense.

-A father's rights in child custody and divorce cases is best obtained and enforced through intelligent representation, not over aggressive, rah-rah, bull that many lawyers who try to play on father's emotions sell.
+A father's rights in child custody and divorce cases are best obtained and enforced through intelligent representation, not the "aggressive" (whatever that even means) rah-rah bull that many lawyers who try to play on a father's emotions sell.

 Divorce lawyers for men and the "bias" sell

-When a father is searching for a divorce lawyer, the "bias" sell comes in different forms.
+When a father is searching for a divorce lawyer, the lawyer's salesperson tactic of claiming "bias" comes in different forms.

 Some lawyers are actually brazen enough to tell fathers that "the family law system is biased against men."
 That is a lie.

-These lawyers fall in the foolish and desperate category and are probably used to losing in Court...a lot.
+These lawyers fall into the foolish and desperate category and are probably used to losing in court.

-If you actually hear this from any attorney, run the other way
+If you actually hear this from any attorney, walk the other way

 "...In making an order granting custody to either parent, the court shall consider, among other factors, which parent is more likely to allow the child frequent and continuing contact with the noncustodial parent, consistent with Sections 3011 and 3020.
 The court, in its discretion, may require the parents to submit to the court a plan for the implementation of the custody order...